mdn/content/files/en-us/mdn/structures/page_types/api_method_subpage_template/index.md

 ### Return value

 Include a description of the method's return value, including data type and what it represents.

-If the method doesn't return anything, just put "Void".
+If the method doesn't return anything, just put "{{jsxref('undefined')}}.".

 ### Exceptions